Sony spin-off plan off the agenda but on the radar at shareholder meeting

 Annual shareholders’ meetings in Japan are typically dominated by questions from individual investors, often airing grievances about company management but rarely leading to changes in management policy or strategy.

 It is still unclear how much support Loeb’s plan might win among major Sony shareholders.
-So far, none has come out either in favour or opposed.
+So far, none has come out either in favor or opposed.

 Sony shares are up more than 7 percent since Loeb sent his first letter to Hirai with his proposals on May 14.
 They surged to a two-year high of 2,300 yen in the week that followed the proposals, boosted by a media report that said Sony was considering them.